LennartKoehler/dolphin/README.md

 <div style="display: flex; align-items: center;">
     <img src="icon.png" alt="Whale Icon" width="60" height="60" style="margin-right: 10px;">
-    <h1>DeconvTool v1.6.2</h1>
+    <h1>DOLPHIN v1.6.2</h1>
 </div>

 ---

-DeconvTool is a C++ command-line tool designed for deconvolution of microscopy images.
+Deconvolution with Optimized Local PSFs for High-speed Image recoNstruction (DOLPHIN) is a C++ command-line tool designed for deconvolution of microscopy images.
 It supports multiple deconvolution algorithms and allows the generation and use of synthetic Point Spread Functions (PSF).
 The tool is intended for users familiar with image processing and deconvolution techniques.

 ## Features